Casa Program

 Leadership & Growth

-During the first 2 years in a Casa classroom, children look forward to their turn to be a leader.
+During the first 2 years in a Casa classroom, children look forward to their turn to be leaders.
 In their third year, children get their turn and take pride in being the oldest.
 They serve as role models for younger students; they demonstrate leadership and citizenship skills.
 They reinforce and consolidate their own learning by teaching their peers concepts they have already mastered.
 In their senior years, they express confidence, develop self-esteem and self-sufficiency, and show responsibility.

-As the Casa program culminates at about age 6, children exhibit the independence, critical thinking, collaboration, and leadership that they have been practicing during their previous years in the Casa classroom, exercising them independently as they prepare to transition into our Elementary program.
+As the Casa program culminates at about age 6, children exhibit the independence, critical thinking, collaboration, and leadership that they have been practising during their previous years in the Casa classroom, exercising them independently as they prepare to transition into our Elementary program.

-The Casa Classroom
+The Casa Classrooms

 Our Casa classroom feels more like a home than a school.
 You won’t see desks, nor will a teacher stand at the front of the room delivering a lesson to the whole class.
 Instead, you’ll see children happily working individually or in small groups, at tables or on the floor near small mats that delineate their own space.